microsoft/BotBuilder-V3/en-us/node/builder/guides/core-concepts.md

 By passing an array of functions for our dialog handler a waterfall is setup where the results of the first function are passed to the input of the second function.
 We can chain together a series of these functions into steps that create waterfalls of any length.

-To actually wait for the users input we’re using one of the SDK’s built in [prompts](/en-us/node/builder/chat/prompts/).
-We’re using a simple text prompt which will capture anything the user types but the SDK a wide range of built-in prompt types.
+To actually wait for the users input we're using one of the SDK's built in [prompts](/en-us/node/builder/chat/prompts/).
+We're using a simple text prompt which will capture anything the user types but the SDK a wide range of built-in prompt types.
 If we run our updated HelloBot we know see that our bot asks us for our name and then gives us a personalized greeting.

     node app.js
     hello